Pediatric Vaccinations Clinic in Tampa, FL

 According to the Center for Disease Control and Prevention (CDC), the dosage price for each vaccine ranges from $10 to $180, depending on the specific vaccine, the brand that produced it, and the clinic that provides the shot.
 The HPV vaccine from Gardasil®9 is the most expensive, coming in at $178.14, while the Haemophilus influenzae type B from Hiberix® is the least expensive at $9.46.
 While vaccines can get quite pricey, we are happy to accept most major insurance providers at Julia Barriga MD.
 Make sure that you verify a few logistical details with your insurance provider before your appointment.
 Also, check out our Specials page for relevant deals and promotions and how to apply for them.

 If you would like to learn more about our pediatric vaccinations at Julia Barriga MD or you would like to book an appointment to get your child vaccinated, we would be happy to help you with that!
-You can either book an appointment on our website or call us at (813) 984-8846.
-You can find Julia Barriga MD at 5001 East Busch Blvd Tampa, FL 33617.
+You can either book an appointment on our website or contact us you can find Julia Barriga MD at 5001 East Busch Blvd Tampa, FL 33617.
 Our hours of operation are 8:00 AM to 6:30 PM from Monday to Thursday, 8:00 AM to 1:00 PM on Friday, and 9:00 AM to 1:00 PM on Saturday.
 We serve patients from Tampa FL, Terrace FL, Thonotosassa FL, Lutz FL, Greater Carrollwood FL, Lake Magdalene FL, Westchase FL, and Town ‘N’ Country FL.